apetenchea/cdroot/source/_posts/first-aid-kit-for-upgrading-debian.md

 ### Incompatible modules when upgrading the kernel

-When upgrading to 6.1.0-7-amd64, I personally encountered a problem with the `aufs`.
+When upgrading to 6.1.0-7-amd64, I encountered a problem with the `aufs` module.
 It was the default storage driver used for managing images and layers on Docker.
-The module included a `BUILD_EXCLUSIVE` directive which does not match my new `kernel/arch/config`.
+The module included a `BUILD_EXCLUSIVE` directive which did not match my new `kernel/arch/config`.
 Docker [recommends](https://docs.docker.com/storage/storagedriver/aufs-driver/) migrating to the `overlay2` storage driver.
 Here's how I did it:
 1. Stop the Docker service.
     ```bash